ConorWilliams/libfork/docs/benchmarks/benchmarks/knapsack.md

 the knapsack capacity and whose total value is as large as possible.
 In the 0/1 version, each item can be taken once or skipped.

-Items are generated deterministically using a strongly correlated distribution: weights are sampled uniformly from `1` to `10'000`, values are set to `weight + 10`, and the capacity is set to half the total item weight.
+Items are generated deterministically using a noisy equal-density distribution: weights are sampled near `10'000`, values are sampled near the matching weight, and the capacity is set to half the total item weight.
 The items are sorted by value density for the fractional bound.

-At each item, the search either skips the item or takes it, if it fits.
+At each item, the search either takes the item, if it fits, or skips it.
 A fractional-knapsack relaxation gives an upper bound; subtrees whose bound cannot beat the current best solution are pruned.
-The serial benchmark visits the skip branch first, which delays strong incumbents and gives the branch-and-bound search a useful amount of work.

 ```cpp
 int search(int i, int capacity, int value, int best) {